 PLG Coffee House and Tavern — Lefferts Gardens, Brooklyn

 PLG, formerly known as Gratitude Cafe, is a cozy local bistro offering drinks, breakfast, and brunch, as well as a special children's sandwich menu.
-Kids can stop by the Jitterbug play area, a partially enclosed spot for tots with a selection of toys for little hands.
+Kids can stop by a small play area, which is partially enclosed and stocked with a selection of toys for little hands.
 Parents appreciate the emphasis on organic ingredients, coffee beans from local roasters, and healthy options like avocado toast and smoothies.

 Sunnyside Plays — Sunnyside, Queens

-Kids will love the indoor playground, toys, climbing tunnel, and more fun provided in a bright, airy room at Sunnyside Plays.
-Parents can relax in the cafe with coffee or tea, or give kids a lunch break with quick bites like ramen and mac and cheese and snacks like applesauce and juice.
+Kids love the indoor playground, toys, climbing tunnel, and more fun in the bright, airy room at Sunnyside Plays.
+Parents relax in the cafe with coffee or tea and give kids a lunch break with quick bites.
 The play space also encourages visitors to order from nearby restaurants and eat right in its cafe area while keeping an eye on the kids.
-Classes and special events, including a Friday "toddler" happy hour, are appreciated by locals.
 Parents can enjoy wine and beer during happy hour, while kids partake in open play.
 Sunnyside Plays caters to all age groups, offering classes for babies, toddlers, kids, teens, and even adults.

 A version of this article first published in 2016, but it has since been updated.
-Louise Finnell contributed additional reporting.
+Louise Finnell and Elena Malykhina contributed additional reporting.